0xBcamp/Sept23_Apprenticeship_Certification/README.md

 BlockBadge's streamlined architecture comprises:

-- Smart contracts for certifications, incorporating a resolver contract that whitelists specific addresses (e.g., BCamp mentors for BCamp apprentices)
+- Smart contracts for certifications, incorporating a resolver contract that 1) whitelists specific addresses for making attestations (e.g., BCamp mentors whitelisted addresses only can attest to BCamp apprentices) 2) mints a unique non-trasnferrable soulbound NFT token for the given certification
 - Smart contracts for reputations, enabling direct and seamless attestations
 - Two distinct schemas for both certifications and reputations within the Ethereum Attestation Service (EAS) infrastructure
-- EAS Software Development Kit (SDK) for direct and secure attestations
+- EAS Software Development Kit (SDK) for direct and secure attestations linked to the frontend

 ## Integrated Technologies